rockmediainc/openebs/designs/local-pv/lvm/snapshot-restore.md

 - Writes to restored LV consume new blocks and Original snapshot remains point-in-time and read-only from Kubernetes perspective.
 This ensures multiple independent PVCs can be provisioned from a single snapshot safely.

 ### Workflow

-- User create PVC with data source as thin snapshot.
+1. User create PVC with data source as thin snapshot.
-- The **external-provisioner** kubernetes sidecar sends a CreateVolume gRPC call to OpenEBS LVM CSI driver.
+2. The **external-provisioner** kubernetes sidecar sends a CreateVolume gRPC call to OpenEBS LVM CSI driver.
-- This **CreateVolume** request containing a dataSource is received by the lvm-controller.
+3. This **CreateVolume** request containing a dataSource is received by the lvm-controller.
-- From the **CreateVolume** request, validate volume creation request
+4. From the **CreateVolume** request, validate volume creation request
     - If **req.VolumeContentSource** is nil, proceed as normal OpenEBS LVM volume creation.
     - On the other hand, the Volume creation request might have a data source as either a Snapshot or Persistent Volume.
-    - If data source is snapshot then create volume with datasource as snapshot.
     - Validate request whether snapshot is thin or thick , if snapshot is thick then return not supported error.
     - Validate LVM vg , owner node and capacity of CreateVolume request.
+    - If data source is snapshot then create volume with datasource as snapshot.
-- OpenEBS LVM driver updates openEBS lvm volume CR with snapshot name, node name, vg name, capacity, thinProvision values.
+5. OpenEBS LVM controller creates lvm volume CR with snapshot name, node name, vgpattern,volGroup, capacity, thinProvision values.
-- **lvm-node** on the target node finds the earlier created restore volume lvmvolume CR with snapshot as source.
+6. **lvm-node** on the target node finds the earlier created restore volume lvmvolume CR with snapshot as source.
-- **lvm-node** sends a volume create request to create a thin-snapshot from the thin-snapshot
+7. **lvm-node** sends a volume create request to create a thin-snapshot from the thin-snapshot
     - Backend (LVM) could internally:
         - Creates thin snapshot of snapshot
             - ```lvcreate -s -n openebs-lvm-restore-lv lvmvg/openebs-lvm-thin-snapshot```
         - Activates above snapshot with Read-Write permissions which will be restored LV
             - ```lvchange -kn -ay lvmvg/openebs-lvm-restore-lv```
-- **lvm-node** updates the status of restored LVM Volume CR
+8. **lvm-node** updates the status of restored LVM Volume CR
-- **lvm-controller** finds the updated status of restored LVM Volume CR
+9. **lvm-controller** finds the updated status of restored LVM Volume CR
-- **lvm-controller** sends the success (or failure) to provisioner sidecar.
+10. **lvm-controller** sends the success (or failure) to provisioner sidecar.

 ### OpenEBS lvmsnapshot CR

 ```yaml
 apiVersion: local.openebs.io/v1alpha1
 kind: LVMSnapshot